Accessibility – Canvas

 However there are some errors that these checkers do not capture, which require you to manually review yourself.

-Rich-Text-Editor Accessibility Tool
+Rich-Text-Editor Accessibility Checker

 This tool should be used in your first review and the icon (a stick figure in a circle) can be found in the lower right corner of the rich text editor (see image below).
 For instructions how to use this tool, visit How Do I Use the Rich Text Editor Accessibility Checker as an Instructor?